John Williamson – Year by Year

 On Sunday 10th March, John marries Meg Doyle at an intimate wedding set in a native Australian bush garden attended by their closest family and friends.

 John Williamson has performed at many spectacular venues but it will be hard to beat his concert on Monday 8th July.
 At sunset, John found himself 35 kms outside of Birdsville atop Big Red (the largest sand dune in the Simpson Desert) playing a very special fund raising event for Diabetes Type 1 research supported by The Big Red Run organisation.

 A Hell Of A Career, an historic 2CD album containing 44 legendary John Williamson tracks including 4 new recordings is released on Friday 19th July.

-On 25th January John wins a Golden Guitar Award for Vocal Collaboration of the Year with Sara Storer for Pozie bringing his overall total to 25.
+On 25th January John wins a Golden Guitar Award for Vocal Collaboration of the Year with Sara Storer for Pozie bringing his total to twenty five.

 John Williamson In Symphony album reaches Platinum status in April.

 On July 10, John performs again at the Big Red, but this time it is held at the bottom of the dune.
 He becomes the only major artist to have actually sung on top of the dune.

 John’s autobiography, ‘Hey True Blue’ is published in late July by Penguin Books Australia.
 In the same week, his 50th album, Honest People is released by Warner Music Australia, with thirteen original studio recordings.

 On March 26th, John and Meg set sail from Fremantle on a thirty-five day cruise to commemorate the 100th anniversary of Gallipoli.
 The cruise traces the route taken by Australian soldiers.
 John sings at the Dawn Service on board the ship which is anchored in Suvla Bay, off Anzac Cove.